FBI targets Fulton County elections office in expanding 2020 voter fraud inquiry

 ATLANTA, GEORGIA: Federal agents descended on the Fulton County elections office near Atlanta on Wednesday, January 28, executing a search warrant tied to an expanding probe into alleged irregularities surrounding the 2020 election.

-An FBI spokesperson confirmed that agents were “executing a court-authorized law enforcement action” at the county’s main elections facility in Union City, just south of Atlanta.
+An FBI spokesperson confirmed that the agents were “executing a court-authorized law enforcement action” at the county’s main elections facility in Union City, just south of Atlanta.

 While the bureau declined to provide further details, citing an active investigation, a source familiar with the matter told CNN that the operation was connected to a Justice Department effort to secure election records.